 TUNAL

-Tunal—meaning both “sun” and “spirit” in Nahuat, Black’s critically endangered Indigenous dialect—is a multimedia project honoring ancestral memory, cultural resilience, and intergenerational connection.
-Rooted in the matrilineal homeland of Kuskatan (colonially known as El Salvador), this work documents the last remaining Nahuat speakers through large-format wet plate photography, recorded interviews, and ceremonial gatherings.
+Tunal—meaning both “sun” and “spirit” in Nahuat, Black’s critically endangered Indigenous language—is a multimedia project honoring ancestral memory, cultural resilience, and intergenerational connection.
+Rooted in the matrilineal homeland of Kuskatan (colonially known as El Salvador), the work documents the last remaining Nahuat speakers through large-format wet plate photography, recorded interviews, and ceremonial gatherings.
+Through these acts of documentation and collaboration, the project confronts colonial narratives of erasure while affirming the enduring presence, knowledge, and spirit of her people.